kolinsturt/kolinsturt.github.io/_posts/2013-04-02-hmac_in_openssl.md

     }

 Newer versions recommend heap-based allocation:

     EVP_MD_CTX *context = NULL;
     context = EVP_MD_CTX_create();

 That initializes the context.
-For stack-based you'll need to initialize the it explicitly:
+For stack-based you'll need to initialize it explicitly:

     EVP_MD_CTX context;
     EVP_MD_CTX_init(&context);

 In the above example, `EVP_DigestSignInit` will cover initialization for you.
 For consistency, I'm leaving `EVP_MD_CTX_init` in the code as a reminder in case the implementation changes.

-For good security, use at least a 256-bit (32 byte) key generated from a cryptographically secure random number generator.
+For good security, use at least a 256-bit key generated from a cryptographically secure random number generator.

 The HMAC CPU operation is fast, but because HMAC relies on a single shared key, you'll need to exchange the secret key securely.
 While there are ways to secure data in transit (iOS and Android example), it's not foolproof.
 If security is a priority over speed, the solution is to generate a key that doesn't need to leave the device in the first place.
 See the next tutorial to learn how to sign data using Public Key Cryptography.